Topics Map > Instructional Continuity

 This page provides a list of tips and suggestions to consider while creating online quizzes in Canvas.

-The New Quiz tool has a few additional question types not found in the Classic Quiz tool, but the Classic Quiz tool is more reliable overall.
-Additionally, any quizzes created in the Classic tool can be duplicated into the New tool with just two clicks.
-However, you cannot move New Quiz content back into the Classic Quiz tool.
-Finally, quiz banks can be easily transferred between users with the Classic tool, but not the New tool.
+Any assessments created in the Classic tool can be duplicated into the New tool with just two clicks.
+However, you cannot revert New Quiz content back into the Classic Quiz tool.
+The New Quizzes tool has a few additional question types and features compared to the Classic Tool, but it is not as consistent with other features such as supporting Honorlock proctoring or how question banks are handled.
 You can learn more about Classic Quizzes vs New Quizzes Canvas at this Knowledgebase entry.

 - Quizzes can be used for all levels of assignments